natenka/pyneng-book-en/docs/source/book/04_data_structures/4_strings.rst

     Out[2]: 15

 .. note::
-    The function and method differ in that the method is tied to a particular type of object and the function is generally more universal and can be applied to objects of different types.
-For example, the ``len`` function can be applied to strings, lists, dictionaries and so on, but the  ``startswith`` method only applies to strings.
+    Function and method differ in that method is tied to a particular type of object and function is generally more universal and can be applied to objects of different types.
+For example, ``len`` function can be applied to strings, lists, dictionaries and so on, but ``startswith`` method only applies to strings.

 .. toctree::